 Apex was a mining camp that quickly grew during its heyday in the late 1800s and early 1900s.
-It was considered the capitol of the Pine Creek Mining District in the 1800s.
+It was considered the capital of the Pine Creek Mining District in the 1800s.

-Today there are several historic structures remaining in this Gilpin County gem.
+Today several historic structures remain in this Gilpin County gem.
 It’s accessible after the winter snow melts off the roads in the high country, usually around April.

 History